-This draft was prepared by Environment and Climate Change Canada and the United States Environmental Protection Agency
+Prepared by Environment and Climate Change Canada and the United States Environmental Protection Agency

 Disclaimer

 The purpose of this document is to propose mercury risk mitigation and management strategies in accordance with Annex 3 of the Great Lakes Water Quality Agreement (GLWQA).
 The mention of trade names, commercial products, or organizations does not imply endorsement by the Canadian or United States governments.